Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

-Altman {\em et al.}~\cite{AAP11} consider static probabilistic routing policies in a somewhat similar setup of a finite-$N$ regime with multiple task types, servers with heterogeneous speeds, and a Processor-Sharing discipline at each server.
+The authors of~\cite{AAP11} consider static probabilistic routing policies in a somewhat similar setup of a fixed-$N$ regime with multiple task types, servers with heterogeneous speeds, and a Processor-Sharing discipline at each server.
 The routing probabilities are selected so as to either minimize the global weighted holding cost or the expected holding cost for an individual task, and may depend on the type of the task and its service requirement, but not on any other state information.

 When knowledge of the service requirements of arriving tasks is available, it is natural to exploit that for the purpose of local scheduling at the various servers, and for example use size-based disciplines.
 The impact of the local scheduling discipline and server heterogeneity on the performance and degree of efficiency of load balancing strategies is examined in~\cite{CMW09}.
+The authors of~\cite{GSHB19} show that any given dispatching policy can be augmented with a so-called `guardrails' feature to ensure minimization of the mean delay in a classical heavy-traffic regime in systems where the local scheduling is governed by the Shortest-Remaining Processing Time (SRPT) policy.
 An interesting broader issue concerns the relative benefits provided by exploiting knowledge of service requirements of arriving tasks versus using information on queue lengths or workloads at the various servers, which strongly depend on the service requirement distribution~\cite{HSY09}.